 There is no escaping the blog.
 Several cases of blogging can be distinguished:

-This blog called blogstats is of the second kind.
+This blog called blogstats is of the first kind.

 The aim of blogstats